-- The rod will be flexed with elasticity to stop and lift the fish, and to parry the impacts of fish fight at the same time.
+- The rod can be flexed with elasticity to parry the impacts of fish fight.

-- The spinning reel needs the momentum of the rotation to perform its power.
-It doesn’t have much torque when the rotor just starts rotating.
-By pumping the rod, you are giving yourself a little time to start reeling with not much tension on the line.
-It would be rather very difficult to reel with the spinning without pumping the rod.
+- When you are using a spinning reel, pumping is necessary because a spinning reel needs the momentum of the rotation to perform its power.
+It doesn’t have much torque until the rotor starts rotating.
+By pumping the rod, you are giving yourself moment to start reeling without much tension on the line.
+It would be difficult to fight with a spinning reel without pumping the rod.

 Disadvantage of pumping

 - The tension on the line can change in every pumping actions.
 The change of line tension gives an opportunity for fish to turn its head down and fight back, gives extra stress to your knots, and possibly unhooks the fish.

 - When you are pumping the rod, you are using extra power unnecessarily.
 It’s like you are holding a weight like Picture A, while you can hold it with ease like Picture B. You feel like you are working hard, but your work isn’t really paying off.